mikeli94cn/mikeli94cn.github.io/_posts/2026-08-04-what-is-operating-system.md

 > **The operating system is a software layer that transforms raw hardware into a safe, efficient, and convenient computing environment by providing abstractions and managing resources.**

+# what did operating system bring to programming?

 Operating systems brought a **fundamental transformation to programming**.
 Before operating systems, programming meant controlling hardware directly.
 After operating systems, programming became the process of building software on top of **abstract services** provided by the OS.